chinapedia/wikipedia.abstract.en/Page/Assembly_line.md

 One of the earliest examples of an almost modern factory layout, designed for easy material handling, was the Bridgewater Foundry.
 The factory grounds were bordered by the Bridgewater Canal and the Liverpool and Manchester Railway.
 The buildings were arranged in a line with a railway for carrying the work going through the buildings.
 Cranes were used for lifting the heavy work, which sometimes weighed in the tens of tons.
 The work passed sequentially through to erection of framework and final assembly.[5]

-Bridgewater_foundary.gif, pictured in 1839, one of the earliest factories to use an almost modern layout, workflow, and material-handling system]]
+, pictured in 1839, one of the earliest factories to use an almost modern layout, workflow, and material-handling system]]

 The first flow assembly line was initiated at the factory of Richard Garrett & Sons, Leiston Works in Leiston in the English county of Suffolk for the manufacture of portable steam engines.
 The assembly line area was called 'The Long Shop' on account of its length and was fully operational by early 1853.
 The boiler was brought up from the foundry and put at the start of the line, and as it progressed through the building it would stop at various stages where new parts would be added.
 From the upper level, where other parts were made, the lighter parts would be lowered over a balcony and then fixed onto the machine on the ground level.
 When the machine reached the end of the shop, it would be completed.
 [6]